-The backup keys of HARICA Certification Authorities stored on external storage media (e.g. CD-ROMs) or other removable media MUST be in encrypted form and distributed only to authorized personnel, requiring at least two trusted individuals to access the keys.
+HARICA private keys associated with CA Certificates are stored in secure external storage media in encrypted form and distributed only to authorized personnel, requiring at least two trusted individuals to access the keys.
 No single member of the authorized personnel has the capability to access a backup key.